RANDCorporation/value-of-env-surveillance/README.md

 ## Dependencies

+Use the `install_dependencies.R` script to install your dependencies.
+Alternatively, you can use `renv` to use the same package versions used in our paper.

 ### Installing dependencies with `renv`

 The `renv.lock` file contains the packages and versions used in this project.
 If you have an up-to-date R Studio version, you should be able to do the following to install the same package versions used in this project: